Are you pregnant and have SI joint pain?

 What Is The SI Joint?

-During pregnancy, this joint can cause pain and discomfort – a condition known as SI joint pain or posterior pelvic pain.
+This joint can cause pain and discomfort during pregnancy, a condition known as SI joint pain or posterior pelvic pain.

 What does SI joint pain feel like?

-In general, SI joint pain is worsened with any type of lower body movement.
-This is especially true for activities that involve standing on one leg.
+In general, SI joint pain is made worse with lower body movement, especially in activities involving standing on one leg.

 - climbing stairs,